 He was appointed President of Sibirsko-Uralskaya Aluminium Company (SUAL), the smaller aluminium producer in Russia and led that company into the US$30 billion merger with RUSAL and the alumina assets of Glencore International A.G., creating the largest aluminium company in the world.

-Mr Gilbertson established Pallinghurst Advisors LLP and Pallinghurst (Cayman) GP L.P. during 2006 and 2007 respectively, to develop opportunities on behalf of a group of natural resource investors, which currently own 86% of Jupiter.
+Mr Gilbertson established Pallinghurst Advisors LLP and Pallinghurst (Cayman) GP L.P. during 2006 and 2007 respectively, to develop opportunities on behalf of a group of natural resource investors (now known as "The Pallinghurst Group").

-Mr Gilbertson is the non-executive chairman of Pallinghurst Resources Limited, a company listed on the Johannesburg Stock Exchange (JSE: PRL) and is a director of various companies controlled by PRL.
+Mr Gilbertson is the non-executive chairman of The Pallinghurst Group, and is a director of various companies in its control.